Who we are:

 is an unprogrammed, non-pastoral Quaker Meeting, gathered in the

-belief that every person has the capacity to know the will of
+belief that every person has the capacity to know the will of the

-a specific liturgy nor the interpretation of an intermediary.
+specific liturgy nor the interpretation of an intermediary.

-Because Friends believe that there is that of God in everyone,
+Because Friends believe that there is that of God in everyone, we

-we welcome each person, regardless of race, color, ethnicity,
+welcome each person, regardless of race, color, ethnicity,

 national origin, age, sex, marital status, disability, religious

-beliefs, sexual orientation and gender identity (to name only
+beliefs, sexual orientation and gender identity (to name only the

-the most obvious).
+most obvious).
 Our ongoing efforts to assure that Everyone

-Is Welcome are also reflected in our public
+Is Welcome are also reflected in our public statement

-statement meeting minutes addressing equality,
+meeting minutes addressing equality,

 race and gender identity.

-In meeting for worship, we reflect together in silence,
+In meeting for worship, we reflect together in silence, listening

-led by the Spirit to share a message aloud.
+Spirit to share a message aloud.

 Meeting for Worship